Kinoma/SourceDocumentation/kinoma_documentation_template.md

 Next, include only whichever of the following lower-level sections apply.
 Square brackets indicate optional parts within subsections, to include only if applicable.
 (Not shown here is the special "Same as..." format used in some "Attributes" and "Elements" section in the document.)

-> **Note:** The value in the "Tag" section below is formatted as a single-column table so that it will line up with the slight indentation of the (tabular) contents of the sections that follow.
+> **Note:** The value in the "Tag" section below is formatted as a single-column table so that it will line up with the slight indentation of the (tabular) contents of the sections that follow it.

 #####Tag
 ||